 Goal #1.
 The district will provide a comprehensive learning environment for developing and practicing lifelong wellness behaviors.

-The entire school environment, not just the classroom, shall be aligned with healthy school goals to positively influence a student’s understanding, beliefs and habits as they relate to good nutrition and regular physical activity.
-Such learning environment will teach students to use appropriate resources and tools to make informed and educated decisions about lifelong healthy eating habits and beneficial physical activity.
+The entire school environment, not just the classroom, shall be aligned with healthy school goals to positively influence a student’s understanding, beliefs and habits as they relate to good nutrition, regular physical activity and and social-emotional well-being.
+Such learning environment will teach students to use appropriate resources and tools to make informed and educated decisions about lifelong healthy eating habits, beneficial physical activity and emotional wellness strategies.

 The goal of providing a comprehensive learning environment shall be accomplished by:

-- The adoption of a district content standard for health and nutrition education that teaches students about the effects of nutrition and physical activity on their health.
+- The adoption of a district content standard for health and nutrition education that teaches students about the effects of nutrition, physical activity, and social-emotional well-being on their health.

-- The provision of age-appropriate and culturally sensitive instruction to students that teaches them lifelong healthy eating habits and a healthy level of physical activity.
+- The provision of age-appropriate and culturally sensitive instruction to students that teaches them lifelong healthy eating habits, emotional wellness strategies, and a healthy level of physical activity.

 - The availability of nutrition education in the school cafeteria as well as the classroom, with coordination between the district’s food services staff and teachers.